pymc-devs/pymc/docs/source/api.rst

 Dimensionality
 ------------------
 PyMC provides numerous methods, and syntatic sugar, to easily specify the dimensionality of Random Variables in modeling.
-Refer to {ref}`dimensionality` notebook to see examples demonstrating the functionality.
+Refer to :ref:`dimensionality` notebook to see examples demonstrating the functionality.

 --------------